kean/articles/2021-03-15-pulse-store.markdown

 ### Binary Formats

 `.sqlite` and `.zip` are both binary formats.
 Nothing stops you from defining your own, just like some people come up with custom networking protocols.
-And just like with networking, it's often preferred to use one of the existing formats.
+And just like with networking, it's almost always best to stick with one of the existing formats.

 ## Pulse Store (.pulse)